PennLINC/network_replication/index.md

 <br>
 <br>

-# Functional Connectivity Development Aligns with the Sensorimotor-Association Cortical Axis in Four Independent Datasets
+# Development of Functional Connectivity Aligns with the Cortical Hierarchy in Four Datasets

-Cortical maturation has been posited to be organized along the sensorimotor-association axis, a hierarchical axis of brain organization that spans from unimodal sensorimotor cortices to transmodal association cortices.
-In this preregistered study, we used four large-scale datasets to investigate whether the development of functional connectivity reliably varies along the sensorimotor-association axis during childhood through adolescence.
-To do so, we examined four datasets that included youth ages 5-22: the Philadelphia Neurodevelopmental Cohort (N=1207), Nathan Kline Institute-Rockland (N=381), Human Connectome Project: Development (N=625), and Healthy Brain Network (N=1379).
-Across all datasets, the spatial patterning of connectivity at region aligned with the S-A axis through development.
-Specifically, global connectivity in sensorimotor regions increased, whereas global connectivity declined in association cortices.
-Convergent findings across four independent datasets robustly establish that the sensorimotor-association axis is not only a major axis of brain organization, but also encodes the dominant pattern of functional connectivity development.
+Cortical maturation has been posited to be organized along the sensorimotor-association (S-A) axis, a hierarchical axis of brain organization that spans from unimodal sensorimotor cortices to transmodal association cortices.
+Here, we investigate the hypothesis that the development of functional connectivity varies along the cortical hierarchy defined by the S-A axis of brain organization during childhood through adolescence.
+In this preregistered study, we leveraged four large-scale, independent datasets (total n = 3,651; ages 5-22 years): the Philadelphia Neurodevelopmental Cohort (n = 1,207), Nathan Kline Institute-Rockland (n = 381), Human Connectome Project: Development (n = 625), and Healthy Brain Network (n = 1379).
+Across all datasets, the development of functional connectivity aligned with the S-A axis.
+Connectivity in sensorimotor regions increased, whereas connectivity declined in association cortices, refining and reinforcing the cortical hierarchy.
+Together, these robust and generalizable results establish that the sensorimotor-association axis of brain organization also encodes the dominant pattern of functional connectivity development.

+*Note*: Global brain connectivity (GBC) and functional connectivity (FC) strength are used interchangeably in this documentation.

 ### Project Lead
 Audrey Luo